endurantgames/cosmiclegends/src/classes/kid.md

 - Young
 :::::::::::::::::::::::::

+### Volume 2 Kid Class Abilities {#list-class-kid-abilities-v2}

+Alien Pet

+:   *Prerequisite: You must have the __Pet__ class ability.*
+    Your pet isn't from Earth -- or might not even be from this universe, in the case of a magical pet.

+    [Monstrosity, Totem]{.crossover .es}
+    Whenever you choose a Core Power Word for your Pet, you can choose from the Monstrosity Class's Personal Power Words List or the Paragon Class's Personal Power Words List.
+These become Core Power Words that you can use for free, once per Hero Phase, as described in the *Pet* class ability.

+    This is __not__ a *Pet* Ability.

+Holy Catchphrase!

+:   Once per Hero Phase, you can make a pun related to one of the
+    Scene Power Words or an Ideal that you or another hero Marked since the start of the last Hero Phase.
+If you do, add 3 to the next roll you or any other hero makes before the end of the current Hero Phase.

 Knowing is Half the Battle

 :   At the end of an issue, you can do a solo Vignette wherein you